 Learning reviews take place on a regular basis and will include a focus on SEND provision.
 Progress is evaluated through regular learning reviews, at Pupil Progress Meetings, at Parent Review meetings and through formative assessment during lessons.
-Pupils who are not working on the National Curriculum will be assessed against the pre-key stage standards.
+Pupils who are not working on the National Curriculum will be assessed against the pre-key stage standards or Engagement Model.